Best Phlebotomy Schools in Tennessee

 Note: Even though Tennessee does not have its own license, most training programs are built to meet national certification exam requirements.

-How to Become a Phlebotomist in Tennessee
+How to become a phlebotomist in Tennessee

 1. Complete a training program - Look for a program approved by a recognized accrediting body.